Usury: 15th through 19th century

+20th century

+The 1917 Code of Canon Law instructed church administrators to set aside funds to be "invested profitably".
+It permitted lending with interest under normal legal conditions as long as excessive interest was not charged.

 The Catholic Church has always condemned usury, but in modern times, with the rise of capitalism, the previous assumptions about the very nature of money have been challenged, and the Church had to update its understanding of what constitutes usury to also include the new reality.
-Thus, the Church refers, among other things, to the fact Mosaic Law doesn't ban all interest taking (proving interest-taking is not an inherently immoral act, same principle as with homicide), as well as the prevalence of bonds & loans paying interest.
+Thus, the Church refers, among other things, to the fact Mosaic Law does not ban all interest taking (proving interest-taking is not an inherently immoral act, same principle as with homicide), as well as the prevalence of bonds and loans paying interest.
 Because of this, as the old Catholic Encyclopedia put it, "Since the possession of an object is generally useful, I may require the price of that general utility, even when the object is of no use to me."

 Jesuit philosopher Joseph Rickaby, writing at the beginning of the 20th century, put the development of economy in relation to usury this way:

 He further gave the following view of the development of Catholic practice: